Jake0oo0/mc_auth_server/README.md

 ## Credits
-* The Minecraft packet handling and original files are based on the work of [Barney Gale](https://github.com/barneygale) on [Quarry](https://github.com/barneygale/quarry).
+* The Minecraft packet handling and original files are based on the work of @barneygale on [Quarry](https://github.com/barneygale/quarry).
 * The http_listener.js file is based on the work of [Ruppells](https://bitbucket.org/ruppells) on their [Ruppell's Sockets](https://devcenter.heroku.com/articles/ruppells-sockets) [demo project.](https://bitbucket.org/ruppells/nodejs-tcp-ws-chat-demo/src/539759380487?at=master).
-* Migration to using Ruppell's sockets is the work of [Jake0oo0](https://github.com/Jake0oo0).
+* Migration to using Ruppell's sockets is the work of @Jake0oo0.
+* Token generation and database connection was added by @jomo.